 The first is that my mom passed away last December, after being in a vegetative state for 14 months.
 The experience was grueling while it dragged on and ultimately devastating when the inevitable finally happened.
 But as they say, life goes on.
 And I’m finally ready to kick some life back into Social Savvy Sage (unlike, you know, what they were never able to do with my mom).
 If you’re curious to know more about what happened with all that, click here.

 The second significant event — and the one relevant to Social Savvy Sage — is that I decided to go back to school to become a Marriage and Family Therapist.
 I’ve been doling out dating and communication skills advice in various forms for over a decade now, but I also realized how I could benefit from formal training in therapy.
-So here I am, two years later, finally surfacing for air with my newly minted Masters of Arts in Marriage and Family Therapy.
+So here I am, two years later, finally surfacing for air with my newly minted Master of Science in Counseling (Marriage and Family Therapy).

 So what does this mean for Social Savvy Sage?

 First off, Social Savvy Sage will continue to be a coaching service to help people refine their social skills, whether it be for romantic, professional, or any other reason one would want to refine their social skills.
 As a Marriage and Family Therapist, I have legal and ethical codes I must abide by, as established by the Board of Behavioral Sciences, the American Association for Marriage and Family Therapy, and the California Association of Marriage and Family Therapy.
 The Social Savvy Sage curriculum does not conform to these codes (nor do I want it to, to be perfectly clear), so I cannot legally advertise it as any type of “therapy,” let alone the Marriage and Family variety.